Instant Pot Cranberry Sauce

 Step One

-Combine the cranberries, orange juice, and maple syrup in the base of a 6-quart electric pressure cooker.
 If you want to be extra, you can also zest the orange before you juice it.
 Add the orange zest to the pot as well.

 Step Two

-Cook your cranberry relish on high pressure for 4 minutes and then let the pressure come down naturally (natural release) for 10 minutes.
-Carefully use the quick-release to get rid of any remaining pressure, and then remove the lid.
+Carefully use the quick release pressure release to get rid of any remaining pressure, and then remove the lid.

 Step Three

 Transfer the cooked cranberry sauce to a serving dish, and serve warm, at room temperature, or chilled.
-Store any leftovers in a tightly sealed airtight container in the refrigerator for up to 5 days.

 Recipe FAQs

 Yes, I have tried it both ways.
 But, you are less likely to get foam when you use frozen cranberries.
+Do not use dried cranberries for this recipe as it will not work.

 Yes, it does!
 I like to make mine the day before I want to use it, and let it cool and thicken overnight in the fridge.
+You do not need to add any extra thickeners to this recipe, it will thicken naturally.

 In my experimentation, there is a lot less foam when you use frozen cranberries.
 I did have foam and sputtering when I tested this using fresh cranberries, so my recommendation is to use frozen cranberries.